Air Force Tuition Assistance ProgramUpdated: December 23, 2022

 If your supervisor does not authorize your tuition assistance request, it will be auto-disapproved on the term start date at midnight.
 Be sure to stay in contact with your supervisor to be sure your requests are reviewed in a timely manner to avoid this.

-When your tuition assistance is approved, you will receive a form with the your digital signature and that of the approving official.
+When your tuition assistance is approved, you will receive a form with your digital signature and that of the approving official.
 Send a copy of the tuition assistance approval form to the school that you are attending.

 Limitations on TA